avsa242/ds28cm00-spin/README.md

 * Operates at up to 400kHz
 * Reads the 8-bit family code
-* Reads the 48-bit serial number
+* Reads the entire 64-bit serial number
 * Reads the 8-bit CRC
 * Can verify the CRC returned from the chip

 ## Requirements

-* Requires 1 extra core/cog for the PASM I2C driver
+* PASM version: Requires 1 extra core/cog for the PASM I2C driver
+* SPIN version: none

+## Compiler compatibility

+- [x] OpenSpin (tested with 1.00.81)

 ## Limitations